West 1996 Pt. 2: Background

-Lute originally intended to release the project as a free mixtape in 2014, but he said that he got a call from rapper J. Cole hours before releasing it, he said, Cole asked him to hold on to it for him, that he wanted to help him get the project into the right hands.
+Lute originally intended to release the project as a free mixtape in 2014, but he said that he got a call from rapper J. Cole around 2 AM on the day it was supposed to be released.
+Cole asked Lute not to release the project yet and to hold on to it for him, that he wanted to help him get the project into the right hands.
 Lute eventually signed to Cole's Dreamville imprint in 2015.
 The album experienced several push backs over the years due to sample clearances and other issues.

 Lute spoke on the album within his Still Slummin documentary, he said:

 My album is a accumulation of chapters and events leading up to Dreamville signing me.
 It’s a window into the last five years of my life…the obstacles, the challenges, the changes.
 It’s also motivation to not let people or circumstances define who you are.
 My only competition is the person I was yesterday.
 I've been patient and very appreciative of this platform and now its time to show what I'm capable of.

+In a November 2021 interview with Bootleg Kev, Lute admitted that he does not consider this project as his debut album.
+Since he created and had the intentions of releasing the project as a mixtape, that is how he still perceives it.
+In the same interview, he mentioned that because this is his first project released under a major label, he understands why people consider it his "debut album".
+However, he considers his next project Gold Mouf as his debut album.